-35 Digital Marketing Blogs That Accept Guest Posts
+45 Top Digital Marketing Blogs That Accept Guest Posts

 What They Want

-Jeff Bullas is interested in 100 percent original material that won’t involve any self-promotion.
+Jeff Bullas is interested in 100% original material that won’t involve any self-promotion.

 Also, in the guidelines, they recommend pitching a minimum of three topics.